Sonjya00/Frogger-Game/README.md

 ## Overview

 The objective of the game is to bring the character to the other side of the board where the river tiles are.
+Every time the player can do so, the level increases.
+If the player reaches level 40, s/he will win the game.

 The player can control the character by pressing on the arrow keys on the keyboard.

-While attempting to do so, the player must avoid the bugs that are constantly running across the road from left to right.
+While attempting to reach the river, the player must avoid the bugs that are constantly running across the road from left to right.
 If they hit the character, one life is lost, and the character goes back to the start position.
 When all the lives are lost, the game is over.

-The player can restore the lives number by picking up the hearts that randomly spawn on the board.

-The player can also collect gems on the board to get more points.
-Each gem gives a different amount of point.
+The player can collect several items to gain some advantage: hearts increase the lives number; gems increase the score by 100, 250, or 500 points, and stars slow down the bugs.

-Every time the player wins, the bugs gets faster, to make the game increasingly hard.
+Every time the player wins, the bugs gets faster, which makes the game increasingly hard.
+Also, every 5 levels, a rock will spawn on the board, preventing the player from taking the most obvious path to win.

 ### Game Mechanics

 ### Board
 The board is composed by 5x6 tiles.
 The character starts in the middle grass tile of the lower row.
 The bugs position is set to always be on the three rows made of stone tiles, one per row.
-The water tiles is the goal of the character: once it is reached, a victory is added, and the player goes back to the original position.
+The water tiles is the goal of the character: once it is reached, the player can go to the next level, and the character goes back to the original position.

 ### Enemies
-The bugs run from left to right at a random speed, which at the beginning is set to be between 150 and 400.
+The bugs run from left to right at a random speed, which at the beginning is set to be between 150 and 200.
 Every time the player wins, the minimum and maximum speed will be both increased by 10, resulting in the game being harder.

 ### Collectible items
 Once a new game has started, and every time the player wins, a new item will be spawned on the board.
 This may be a heart, a star, or a gem of three colors (blue, green, orange).
 Hearts restore 1 life.
 Stars reduce the max and min speed of the bugs by 30.
 Gems can give 100, 250, or 500 points, depending on their color.